sankaraxi/react-escapade/README.md

 # react-escapade
 Dive into my journey as I unravel the intricacies of React through Akshay Saini's insightful Namaste React series.
+This repository captures my step-by-step progress, key takeaways, and hands-on projects, reflecting the evolution of my skills from a beginner to a proficient React developer.
+Join me as I explore, experiment, and master one of the most powerful front-end libraries in modern web development.